Seattle Bucket List: 75 Things to Do in the Emerald City

 Although you’ll find touristy things here, Seattle’s is actually a working waterfront.
 And it’s a must for any visitor to the Emerald City.

-You’ll find places along the water to enjoy the sea air and views like at the new Pier 62 or Waterfront Park (located between the Seattle Aquarium and the Seattle Great Wheel).
+You’ll find places along the water to enjoy the sea air and views like the new Pier 62 or Waterfront Park (located between the Seattle Aquarium and the Seattle Great Wheel).

 Seattle waterfront at dusk